tldr-pages/tldr/pages/linux/yaourt.md

 `yaourt -Syua`

-- install a new package
+- install a new package (including AUR packages)

 `yaourt -S package-name`

-- remove a package and its dependencies
+- remove a package and its dependencies (including AUR packages)

 `yaourt -Rs package-name`

-- search the package database for a keyword
+- search the package database for a keyword (including AUR)

 `yaourt -Ss package-name`